IHackIConquer/My-notes-on-Cyber/cisco-networking-academy/networking-basics-17-modules.md

 <figure><img src="../.gitbook/assets/image (13).png" alt=""><figcaption></figcaption></figure>

 lol ^ .
-2 months of studuying I got 3 points less than before on the checkpoint exam.
+2 months of studuying I got 3 points less than on the checkpoint exam, despite getting 86% on the Final Exam!